Skip to main content

 • Annual award amounts are cumulative, regardless if student attends one or multiple institutions.

 • There is an origination fee on each subsidized or unsubsidized loan.
-The fee is 1.057% for a loan first disbursed on or after Oct.
-1, 2020 and before Oct.
-1, 2024.
+The fee is 1.057% for all loans first disbursed on or after Oct.
+1, 2020.

 • The interest rate and loan fee are listed on the disclosure statement students receive from the Department of Education after the loan is originated by the school.

-• If you received your Direct Subsidized or Unsubsidized Loan on or after July 1, 2022, and before July 1, 2023, it will have a fixed interest rate of 4.99% after the payment pause ends.
+• If you received your first Direct Subsidized or Unsubsidized Loan disbursement on or after July 1, 2023, and before July 1, 2024, it will have a fixed interest rate of 5.50%.

-• If you received your Direct Subsidized or Unsubsidized Loan on or after July 1, 2023, and before July 1, 2024, it will have a fixed interest rate of 5.50%.
+• If you received your first Direct Subsidized or Unsubsidized Loan disbursement on or after July 1, 2024, and before July 1, 2025, it will have a fixed interest rate of 6.53%.

 • Complete the FAFSA.
 TTC’s school code is: 004920